How Computers Get Infected

 "But I'm too smart to get tricked."

-- You're told you have an infection and you need to do something to fix it
+You're told you have an infection and you need something to fix it

-- Some viruses, when they infect computers, will email themselves to everyone on someone's address list.
+Some viruses or hackers, when they infect computers, will email themselves to everyone on someone's address list.
 You can't trust even files you get from friends unless you were expecting them and the email makes sense.
 Feel free to reply back and ask

 The first rule is that you don't download files or run software that isn't something that you were specifically looking for.